fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Add-AadrmTemplate.md

 ### -EnableInLegacyApps
 Determines the behavior of a departmental template in applications that do not support departmental templates (see the *ScopedIdentities* parameter).
-If set to True and the template is a departmental template, all users trying to protect content from an application that does not support departmental templates will see the template and therefore be able to select it, regardless of whether the users are members of the template ¢â‚¬â"¢s target scope or not.
+If set to True and the template is a departmental template, all users trying to protect content from an application that does not support departmental templates will see the template and therefore be able to select it, regardless of whether the users are members of the template's target scope or not.
 If set to False, no users see and therefore cannot select the template in applications that do not support departmental templates, even if the users are members of the template's target scope.

 This setting has no effect on templates that are not departmental templates and also has no effect on applications that natively support departmental templates.